 A good way to get your head around this is to think of a mobile app builder like the section of a travel guide that gives you the most important words and phrases you need for the language of a new country you’re visiting.
 With this language knowledge, you’ll be able to survive emergencies and get by with the basics.
 But you’ll struggle to communicate well because you simply don’t have the language skills.

 Just like this mini phrase book, app makers contain selected instructions that you can use (to insert an image, for example), even though you don’t have a full understanding of the programming language.
-These commands can be accessed via the graphical user interface, usually through a drag-and-drop function, and are automatically translated and understood by the programme without user intervention.
+These commands can be accessed via the graphical user interface, usually through a drag-and-drop function, and are automatically translated and understood by the program without user intervention.
 Since an app builder only uses a small part of a full programming language vocabulary, in other words only certain specific commands have been prepared for the user interface and all of them are organised into set phrases.
 This means that users only have a certain number of possible app functions available – limiting creativity and flexibility.

 6 recommended app creators

-The app makers we’ve discussed in this article so far can be thought of as app building software – programmes you can use to create a native mobile app on Android or iOS platforms.
+The app makers we’ve discussed in this article so far can be thought of as app building software – programs you can use to create a native mobile app on Android or iOS platforms.
 Some of them also enable you to develop a web app or even a website.
 This software works in your browser and is straightforward to get to grips with.

 Every one of our six featured app builders here can feature social media channel embedding (like Facebook or Twitter feeds) and integrated streaming platforms, like YouTube or SoundCloud.
 You can also test all of the listed app makers before you decide to pay for their usage.
 When reviewing them below, we’ll be concentrating on the range of features and functions offered by each individual app creator, as this is the best way to know which one is suitable for you.